SAP-samples/teched2022-IN280/exercises/ex4/readme.md

    Set threshold for cloud services, either for all metrics of a cloud service in the clouser service overview or for specific metrics after selecting the correpoind service

    With treshold active you can override the metric rating reported by the service by creating custom rules.
 Seleect the metric you want to configure

+>
+> *Important*: Health monitoring does not offer any tools to update certificates or queues directly.
+This is only possible in the *keystore monitor* or *manage stores monitor* of Cloud Integration itself.
+>
+> With *SAP Cloud ALM* one can get an overview of the health rating of all monitored Cloud Integration services at a glance or even all connected services and systems of your IT landscape.
+Operation teams benefit from this overview and can concentrate their efforts on the most important tasks and do not have to inspect all local monitoring tools.
+And they have the possibility to navigate from the health monitoring application to the Cloud Integration monitoring.
+>

 ## Summary